 14. Common Wood-Nymph

-South Carolina is home to a diverse range of butterfly species, including the Common Wood-Nymph.
+South Carolina is home to many butterfly species, including the Common Wood-Nymph.

-This butterfly species is known for its unique markings and behavior, making it a popular sight for butterfly enthusiasts in the state.
+This butterfly species is known for its unique markings and behavior, making it a popular sight for enthusiasts.

 The Common Wood-Nymph, also known as the Carolina Satyr, is a medium-sized butterfly with a wingspan of around 2 inches.

-They are typically brown in color with distinctive eye spots on their wings.
+They are typically brown with distinctive eye spots on their wings.

 These eye spots serve as a defense mechanism, deterring predators from attacking them.

-The Common Wood-Nymph can be found in wooded areas throughout South Carolina, making it a common sight for hikers and nature lovers.
+The Common wood nymph is found in wooded areas throughout South Carolina, making it a common sight for hikers and nature lovers.

 One interesting behavior of the Common Wood-Nymph is its preference for shady areas.

-This butterfly species is often found hiding in the shadows of trees or under leaves, making it sometimes difficult to spot.
+This butterfly species often hides in the shadows of trees or under leaves, making it sometimes difficult to spot.

-However, when they do emerge into the sunlight, their unique markings and eye spots make them a striking sight.
+However, their unique markings and eye spots make them a striking sight when they emerge into the sunlight.

-Overall, the Common Wood-Nymph is one of the fascinating butterflies in South Carolina that adds to the beauty and diversity of South Carolina’s natural environment.
+Overall, the Common Wood Nymph is one of the fascinating butterflies in South Carolina, adding to the beauty and diversity of the state’s natural environment.

 15. Little Wood Satyr